martinvonk/pedon/_sources/examples/index.md.txt

 # Examples

 Below you can find examples of how pedon can be used.
-These Jupyter Notbooks can also be run via [examples directory on GitHub](https://github.com/martinvonk/pedon/tree/main/docs/examples).
+These Jupyter Notebooks can also be run via [examples directory on GitHub](https://github.com/martinvonk/pedon/tree/main/docs/examples).

 ```{toctree}
 :maxdepth: 1